Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 4 September 2025 02.21.22 UTC
+- WIB: Kamis, 4 September 2025 03.28.26 UTC
-- WITA: Kamis, 4 September 2025 03.21.22 UTC
+- WITA: Kamis, 4 September 2025 04.28.26 UTC
-- WIT: Kamis, 4 September 2025 04.21.22 UTC
+- WIT: Kamis, 4 September 2025 05.28.26 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: attitude
+Kategori: friendship